 Wilson Center Experts

-Charles Kraus is a Program Assistant with the Wilson Center's History and Public Policy Program, working with its North Korea International Documentation Project (NKIDP) and Cold War International History Project (CWIHP).
+Charles Kraus is a Program Assistant with the Wilson Center's History and Public Policy Program, working with its Cold War International History Project (CWIHP) and North Korea International Documentation Project (NKIDP).
+Kraus coordinates research, publications, conferences, grants, and other activities related to Chinese, Japanese, Korean, and Southeast Asian history.

-Kraus' research focuses on the interplay between domestic and foreign policies in China’s border regions after 1945, and explores themes such as migration, ethnicity, central-local relations, and the Cold War.
-His publications have appeared in Cold War History, Journal of Cold War Studies, Chinese Historical Review, and Journal of Korean Studies, among other peer reviewed journals, magazines, and web platforms.
+Kraus' research largely focuses on domestic and foreign policies in China’s border regions after 1945, and explores themes such as migration, ethnicity, central-local relations, and the Cold War.
+His publications have appeared in a number of peer reviewed journals, magazines, and web platforms.
 Kraus has presented at conferences across North America, and in 2013 he was awarded the Saki Ruth Dockrill Memorial Prize for Best Paper at the GWU-UCSB-LSE International Graduate Student Conference on the Cold War.
 He reads and speaks Mandarin Chinese.

 B.A. in History, Hiram College, 2010.